Straightedge and compass construction: Markable rulers

 The neusis construction is more powerful than a conic drawing tool, as one can construct complex numbers that do not have solid constructions.
 In fact, using this tool one can solve some quintics that are not solvable using radicals.
 It is known that one cannot solve an irreducible polynomial of prime degree greater or equal to 7 using the neusis construction, so it is not possible to construct a regular 23-gon or 29-gon using this tool.
 Benjamin and Snyder proved that it is possible to construct the regular 11-gon, but did not give a construction.
 It is still open as to whether a regular 25-gon or 31-gon is constructible using this tool.

-Trisect a straight segment

-Given a straight line segment called AB, could this be divided in three new equal segments and in many parts required by the use of intercept theorem.